pmean/classes/biostats-1/src/general-grading-rubric.md

   + Fair (1 point): Missing only one required element
   + Good (2 points): Includes all required elements

 + Readability.
-Although I am not grading on the readability of your code if you use a program other than SPSS, I strongly encourage you to use line breaks, indents, and vertical lists to make your code more readable.
+I am not grading on the readability of your code.
+Nevertheless, if you use a program other than SPSS, I strongly encourage you to use line breaks, indents, and vertical lists to make your code more readable.

 + Accuracy (6 points)
   + Poor (0 points): Three or more major errors or omissions